January 2, 2026 (5mo ago) — last updated March 22, 2026 (3mo ago)

 The Real Game-Changer: Interactive Content

 Scannable content reduces bounce; interactive content drives deeper engagement.
-Interactive tools pull users from passive reading into active discovery, answering the question, “What does this mean for me?”
+Interactive tools pull users from passive reading into active discovery, answering, “What does this mean for me?”

 Interactive tools are often low effort to add and high impact in results.